iamDistractech/jungle-gym/.github/ISSUE_TEMPLATE/task.md

 assignees: ''
 ---

-Branch name: [Exact branch name copy]
+Branch name: [Copy the exact name of the branch]
 Part of: [Story reference]
 Blocked by: [Task reference]